-Where’s the best place to start your search for a new car?
+Where’s the best place to start your search for a new caravan or motorhome?
 What should you look out for before agreeing on a deal?
 How can you make the most of a part-exchange deal?
-Are the big franchises better than independent dealers?

-We’ve put together the following advice to help you set off in the right direction and avoid some of the pitfalls.
-We’ll help you spot the difference between a bargain and a banger, make the most of your test drive, and choose the vehicle that best matches your budget, lifestyle and personal preferences.
+Here’s some help setting off in the right direction and avoiding some of the hazards.
+We’ll help you spot the difference between a true home-from-home and a mobile holiday nightmare.
+We will help you get the best match for your budget, lifestyle and personal preferences.

-We’ll take you through these important considerations, and help make the process of finding the right car as painless as possible.
+We’ll take you through these important considerations, and help make the process of finding the right caravan or motorhome as painless as possible.

 Okay, where do I start?

-Many people start window-shopping for their next car online.
-With most good car websites you can match your needs to a suitable car available near you.
-But never buy without seeing it ‘in the flesh’, checking it over and taking a test drive.
+Many people start window-shopping online.
+With most good websites you can match your needs to a suitable type, make or model available near you.
+But never buy without seeing it in the flesh first.

-Here are some good sites for tips and advice on finding the right car for you.
-They also tend to have a good cross section of vehicles for sale in your area:
+Here’s a good site for tips and advice on finding the caravan or motorhome for you.
+It also offers a good cross-section of vehicles for sale in your area: www.practicalcaravan.com

 A better dealer – a better deal?

-A good dealer can be worth the car’s weight in gold, especially when it comes to legal protection.
-By law, a dealer can’t sell you an unroadworthy car, or mislead you on its specification, history or paperwork.
+A good dealer is really important when making a significant purchase like this, especially when it comes to legal protection.
+By law, a dealer can’t sell you an unroadworthy motorhome or towing caravan, or mislead you on its specification, history and paperwork.

 While price is a key consideration for most buyers, it’s unwise to make decisions on cost alone.
 The best dealers will give you all the information you need and offer useful advice to help you reach the right decision.